XDGFX/rotaprint/README.md

 You should be presented with the following UI.

 ![manual/Image%201.png](manual/Image%201.png)

-If the UI does not look like this, ensure you followed the installation instructions correctly!
-If you can't access any UI, ensure the IP address you are using is correct, and that it has not changed.
+<br>*If the UI does not look like this, ensure you followed the installation instructions correctly!
+If you can't access any UI, ensure the IP address you are using is correct, and that it has not changed.*

 Access the machine settings by clicking on the gears in the top right.

 ![manual/Image%202.png](manual/Image%202.png)

-Machine settings screen on a new rotaprint installation
+<br>*Machine settings screen on a new rotaprint installation*

 The left panel contains quick-links to various categories.
 The `Apply Settings` button will display the number of settings you've changed from their defaults.
 It is recommended to enable `Advanced Settings` for this initial setup process, allowing full control over all parameters.

 ![manual/Image%203.png](manual/Image%203.png)

-Settings menu
+<br>*Settings menu*

 The settings are grouped as follows: